Hermitter/roku-ecp-rs/README.md

 # Credits

-[@carloabelli's roku crate](https://github.com/carloabelli/roku) for providing a great reference.
+[@carloabelli's roku crate](https://github.com/carloabelli/roku) which was used as a reference.